ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 strings, with those strings coming from the JSONPath and from member names and string values in the JSON to which it is being applied.
-Two strings MUST be considered equal if and only if they are identical sequences of Unicode code points.
+Two strings MUST be considered equal if and only if they are identical sequences of Unicode scalar values.
 In other words, normalization operations MUST NOT be applied to either the string from the JSONPath or from the JSON prior to comparison.